 Engagement with civil society organisations

 The ESM also engages with civil society organisations.
-For example, in 2017 Transparency International representatives conducted interviews with the Managing Director and senior staff at the ESM premises.
+For example, in 2017 representatives of the NGO Transparency International conducted interviews with the Managing Director and senior staff at the ESM premises.
 Please find a link to Transparency International’s report on the ESM “From Crisis to Stability”.

 Dialogue with the media